deis/deis/docs/installing_deis/digitalocean.rst

  - A domain to point to the cluster
  - The ability to provision at least 3 DigitalOcean Droplets that are 4GB or greater

-In order to provision the cluster, we will need to install a couple of administrative tools.
-`docl`_ is a convenience tool to help provision DigitalOcean Droplets.
-We will also require the `Deis Control Utility`_, which will assist us with installing, configuring and managing the Deis platform.
+Additionally, we'll need to install `Terraform`_ to do the heavy lifting for us.

 Check System Requirements
 -------------------------